Missouri Tax Research Independent · Non-partisan · Updated April 17, 2026

 No major tourism base.
 No significant oil/mineral revenue.
 Already facing ~$1B shortfall.
 Attempting mid-stream switch.
 Profile matches Kansas, not Florida or Texas.

 ?
-Goes to voters if Senate approves
+Goes to voters if the House adopts the Senate version

 The Striking Comparison